Vaufreyd/RGBDSyncSDK/README.md

 On can also find subfolders:
 + _Kinect_: All classes dedicated to Kinect2.
 Under Windows, there will be classes to read, to record and/or to process data.
 Under Linux, everything is define to read Kinect2 data from MobileRGBD recordings.
 + [**_GenerateVideoFromRecords_**](https://github.com/Vaufreyd/RGBDSyncSDK/tree/master/GenerateVideoFromRecords): an example to show how to synchronously read data from the corpus and generate a (composite) mp4 video.
 + [**_RecordKinect_**](https://github.com/Vaufreyd/RGBDSyncSDK/tree/master/RecordKinect): a project to make your own records using the Kinect2 device under Windows (RGB, Depth, Infrared, Body, Face, Audio).
-This project use native Kinect2 SDK under Windows.
+This project uses native Kinect2 SDK under Windows.
 Your records will be readable using RGBDSyncSDK under Windows/Linux/Mac OSX.

 ## Cloning and updating